digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 * Synched on FM tutorial slides.

 #### Jim Woodcock
-* Continued working on my technical report on unvertainty and probabilistic UTP (and had a week's holiday!).
+* Continued working on my technical report on uncertainty and probabilistic UTP (and had a week's holiday!).
 * Organised a panel session on uncertainty at the UK TAS Hub meeting.

 #### Stakeholder 3